 Even if we have not been born in a dark era, as a savage, uncivilized person, or with a severe intellectual or physical disability, it is still possible that while we might be born into a family where our parents are very spiritually inclined, as a child we might completely hate all spiritual things, hate the Dharma and have an aversion to anything like that.
 This would also be very difficult.
 Nonetheless, we find that right now we do have a respite from all that.
 We haven’t been born as someone who instinctively despises Dharma practice and all spiritual things.

-In short, the working basis of our current human body is something that has eight states of respite, states in which there is no leisure to be able to practice the Dharma.
+In short, the working basis of our current human body is something that has eight states of respite from situations, in which there is no leisure to be able to practice the Dharma.
 There are four non-human states, which involve being born as one of the four types of non-human beings, in which we would not have the leisure to study the Dharma.
-Likewise, there are four states of being reborn as a human. in which we would also not have the leisure to practice the Dharma.
+Likewise, there are four states of being reborn as a human, in which we would also not have the leisure to practice the Dharma.
 Examples are being reborn in a dark age and so on.

 The Ten Enrichments